QSFT/Doradus/doradus-tomcat/README.md

        Copy the war file (ROOT.war or _api.war, for example) from./target to <TOMCAT_HOME>/webapps.
 The doradus-tomcat app will be deployed when the war file automatically gets exploded, then Dordus will be started at 8080 port.

+-  Start Tomcat

+       Changed the port 80 to available port, for ex 8080 in <TOMCAT_HOME>config/server.xml
+       Go to <TOMCAT_HOME>/bin and run $./catalina.sh run for Mac/Linux
+       or $catalina run for Windows

 - Launch Doradus Tomcat application at port 8080

   The URL is